Tamra McBeath-Riley – 12 days in the desert with Raya the dog

 Location: Central Australian Outback

 No amount of effort would get their wheels free and they agreed to stop trying.
-Unfortunately no one had any phone signal and they only packed a small amount of food for one day.
-Knowing there was little chance anyone would drive past soon they eventually decided to split up and try to reach help, though Tamra stayed in the car with her dog as she didn’t think she would survive the long walk.
+Unfortunately, no one had any phone signal and they only packed a small amount of food for one day.
+Knowing there was little chance anyone would drive past soon, they eventually decided to split up and try to reach someone who could help, though Tamra stayed in the car with her dog as she didn’t think she would survive the long walk.

 Tamra later said at a press conference;